ESPA at the Global Landscapes Forum

 Messages from ESPA research:

 3. How communities and Protected Area managers can work toward ‘win win’ solutions for people and wildlife.
-Drawing on new and original research from Tanzania’s Community Wildlife Management Areas (CWMAs) – ESPA will present findings on how such wildlife management areas can bring about their intended benefits: for people and wildlife.
-For their first two decades, CWMAs have been characterised by land conflict, wildlife damage to people and crops, lack of tourism potential and high administration costs.
+Drawing on new and original research from Tanzania’s Community Wildlife Management Areas (CWMAs) – ESPA presented findings on how such wildlife management areas can bring about their intended benefits: for people and wildlife.
+For their first two decades, Community Wildlife Management Areas have been characterised by land conflict, wildlife damage to people and crops, lack of tourism potential and high administration costs.
 But changing the revenue-sharing models could turn around the fortunes of the areas for the greater good.
-The growing pains for Tanzania’s Community Wildlife Management Areas present a microcosm of conflicts and potential solutions from which other countries can learn – we want to hear GLF participants’ experiences for sharing on our blog and a conference ‘ideas board’ that we’ll include on our stand.
+The growing pains for Tanzania’s Community Wildlife Management Areas present a microcosm of conflicts and potential solutions from which other countries can learn – we wanted to hear Global Landscapes Forum participants’ experiences for sharing on our blog and a conference ‘ideas board’ that we included on our stand.